cph-cachet/carp.sensing-flutter/packages/carp_health_package/README.md

 SamplingPackageRegistry().register(HealthSamplingPackage());
 `````

-When defining a study protocol with a health device, it would look like this:
+Now we can define a study protocol with a health device:

 ```dart
   // Create a study protocol